24 Breathtaking Waterfalls You’ll Find in Oregon

 There’s a reason the Pacific Northwest carries the #pnwonderland hashtag, and that’s because, frankly, this region is the most wondrous and wonderful in the country.

 Home to temperate rainforests, old-growth forests, majestic mountains, commanding canyons, and resplendent rivers, the Pacific Northwest is an outdoor paradise for nature lovers.
 But the region’s most noteworthy natural feature is, hands down, its waterfalls.
-Of the trio of states that comprise the PNW, the one that has the most waterfalls near me is Oregon.
+Of the three states that comprise the PNW, Oregon has the most waterfalls.
+Without further ado, here is a selection of the best waterfalls in Oregon:

 Best Waterfalls in Oregon